mef/documentation/docs/iteration.md

 graph.neighbors('Thomas');
 >>> ['Rosaline', 'Emmett', 'Catherine']

-// Using the counting methods
+// Using the counting methods (useful only with multi graphs obviously) graph.countNeighbors('Thomas');
-graph.countNeighbors('Thomas');
 >>> 3
 ```